 Animal Care Volunteer – assist staff with daily animal maintenance chores including feeding, watering, cleaning enclosures and processing road-killed deer, maintaining daily records, assist with the construction of any new enclosures or other projects, and assist with general maintenance of WSC and the security of facility and grounds.

 Event Volunteer – assist staff during our seasonal events including Canine Carnival, 4 th of July parade in Forest Lake, Harvest Howl, Howl-oween and our Howl-iday open house.

-Saturday Tour Volunteer – assist staff with Saturday general public tours by greeting the public, taking admission fees, selling WSC product in our gift store (The Raven) and possibly leading the tour group during the one hour program.
+Saturday Tour Volunteer – assist staff with Saturday general public tours by greeting the public, taking admission fees, selling WSC product in our gift store (The Raven) and possibly leading the tour group.